Also known as “simplified probate”, summary probate Georgia is a streamlined version of the standard probate process for small estates.

-At The Law Office of Paul Black, we are dedicated to providing outstanding legal services and comprehensive guidance to individuals and families in estate planning and probate matters.
+At The Law Office of Paul Black, we are dedicated to providing outstanding legal services and comprehensive guidance to individuals and families in estate planning, real property, and probate matters.
 Attorney Paul Black and his legal staff can assist heirs and beneficiaries with all stages of the summary probate process and estate administration.

-Our law firm proudly serves clients throughout Atlanta, Georgia and surrounding cities.
-If you’re considering filing a petition for the simplified probate of your deceased loved one’s estate, reach out to our law firm today.
+Our law firm proudly serves clients throughout Atlanta, Georgia county and surrounding cities in personal property cases.
+If you’re considering filing a petition for the simplified probate procedure of your deceased loved one’s estate, reach out to our law firm today.
 Attorney Paul Black will offer you the experienced legal guidance and advocacy you need to navigate the different stages of the summary probate process.

 Eligibility For Summary Probate in Georgia

-The eligibility requirements for summary probate include the following:
+The eligibility requirements for summary probate simplified procedure where the decedent resided include the following:

-- All the heirs and beneficiaries must agree about how the estate’s property will be divided.
+All the heirs and beneficiaries must agree on how the estate’s property will be divided.

 If the deceased person’s assets do not qualify for the summary probate procedure based on the requirements listed above, then the decedent’s estate must go through the full probate process.